Romeh/springboot-postgres-embedded-dao-testing/README.md

 This is a sample application to show how to do DAO unit testing using embedded PostgreSQL DB to replicate the same conditions of your production application if you have use PostgreSQL DB.

+Detailed explanation can be found in : https://wordpress.com/post/mromeh.com/270

 -------------------
 ![alt text](imgs/overview.png)